 In the opening window, you can run Integrity Check to see potential problems of the input data entered.
 If the user does not enter some of the properties that do not apply to input section type, "Fix problems automatically" option can be selected to ignore the warnings of integrity check for these parameters.
-Besides, there is a checkbox in this window to neglect the flexural effect because in most cases, the cross frame members are treated as the truss elements.
+Additionally, there is a checkbox in this window to neglect the flexural effect, as cross-frame members are typically treated as truss elements.